Programming Discrete Distributions with Chemical Reaction Networks: Calculus of limit distributions of CRNs

 \section{Calculus of limit distributions of CRNs}

 In the previous section we have shown that CRNs are able to program any pmf on $\mathbb{N}$.
 We now define a calculus to compose and compute on pmfs.
 We show it is complete with respect to finite support pmfs on $\mathbb{N}$.
+The calculus we present is a left-invariant baricentric algebra \cite{mardare2016quantitative}.
 Then, we define a translation of this calculus into a restricted class of CRNs.
 We prove the soundness of such a translation, which thus yields an abstract calculus of limit distributions of CRNs.
-For simplicity, in what follows we consider only pmfs with support in $\mathbb{N}$, but the results can be generalised to the multi-dimensional case in a straightforward way. \begin{mydef}{(Syntax).} The syntax of formulae of our calculus is given by
+For simplicity, in what follows we consider only pmfs with support in $\mathbb{N}$, but the results can be generalised to the multi-dimensional case. \begin{mydef}{(Syntax).} The syntax of formulae of our calculus is given by

-where $k \in \mathbb{Q}_{\geq 0}$, $p \in \mathbb{Q}_{[0,1]}$ are rational and $V=\{c_1,...,c_n \}$ is a set of variables with values in $\mathbb{N}$. \end{mydef} A formula $P$ denotes a pmf that can be obtained as a sum, minimum, multiplication by a rational, or convex combination of pmfs $one$ and $zero$.
+where $k \in \mathbb{Q}_{\geq 0}$, $p \in \mathbb{Q}_{[0,1]}$ are rational and $V=\{c_1,...,$ $c_n \}$ is a set of variables with values in $\mathbb{N}$. \end{mydef} A formula $P$ denotes a pmf that can be obtained as a sum, minimum, multiplication by a rational, or convex combination of pmfs $one$ and $zero$.
 Given a formula $P$, variables $V=\{c_1,...,c_n \}$, called \emph{environmental inputs}, model the influence of external factors on the probability distributions of the system. $V(P)$ represents the variables in $P$.
 An \emph{environment} $E: V \rightarrow \mathbb{Q}_{[0,1]} $ is a partial function which maps each input $c_i$ to its valuation normalized to $[0,1]$.
 Given a formula $P$ and an environment $E$, where $V(P)\subseteq dom(E)$, with $dom(E)$ domain of $E$, we define its semantics, $[\![P]\!]_E$, as a pmf (the empty environment is denoted as $\emptyset$). $D$ expresses a summation of valuations of inputs $c_i$ weighted by rational probabilities $p$, which evaluates to a rational $[\![D]\!]_E$ for a given environment.
 We require that, for any $D$, the sum of $p$ coefficients in $D$ is in $[0,1]$.
 This ensures that $0\leq [\![D]\!]_E \leq 1$.
-The semantics is defined inductively as follows, where the operations on pmfs are defined in Section \ref{op}. \begin{mydef}{(Semantics).} Given formulae $P,P_1,P_2$ and an environment $E$, such that $V(P)\cup V(P_1)\cup V(P_2)\subseteq dom(E)$, we define
+The semantics is defined inductively as follows, where the operations on pmfs are defined in Section \ref{op}. \begin{mydef}{(Semantics).} Given formulae $P,$ $P_1,$ $P_2$ and an environment $E$, such that $V(P)\cup V(P_1)\cup V(P_2)$ $\subseteq dom(E)$, we define